 Technology Errors and Omissions Insurance Coverage

-Specific coverage features of The Hartford’s FailSafe MEGA Technology Errors and Omissions insurance include:
+Specific coverage features of The Hartford’s FailSafe Technology Errors and Omissions insurance include:

-- Inclusion of the insured’s computer system and network activities into the insurance agreement.
+- Data Privacy and Network Security Liability; inclusion of the insured’s computer system and network activities

 How Technology Errors and Omissions Insurance Works With Contracts